Act and Regulations

-The Royal Botanic Gardens Act (Word - 211 kb) (the Act) establishes the statutory authority which is the Royal Botanic Gardens (RBG) Board (the Board).
-The Act contains information about the Board’s objectives, the Gardens governance structure, the Board’s establishment and membership, the Board’s capacity to lease, license and permit the use of the land that it manages, its financial and reporting obligations, that it must have a Corporate Plan (PDF - 2 mb), and more.
+The Royal Botanic Gardens Act 1991 establishes the statutory authority which is the Royal Botanic Gardens Board Victoria (the Board).
+The Act contains information about the Board’s objectives, the Gardens governance structure, the Board’s establishment and membership, the Board’s capacity to lease, license and permit the use of the land that it manages, its financial and reporting obligations, that it must have a corporate plan, and more.

 The Regulations are designed to ensure that visitors can enjoy their experience of the Gardens without undue disturbance from other people.
 Consequently, the Regulations, among other things, specify what visitors cannot do in the Gardens, including: